 Wilde was a paradoxical man.
 He pushed the boundaries of convention and sensibility, becoming a model that many have followed, but (remarkably) he didn’t lose sight of God.

 At the end of his life, his last act was confession, contrition and penance.
 He publicly pronounced his atheism like a wild bird set free, but he was enslaved to those passions for which he declared his freedom.
-In his dissipation, emptiness and loneliness, he turned back privately to Christianity and to the church.
+In his dissipation, emptiness and loneliness, he turned back privately to Christianity and to God.

 We don’t know if Oscar Wilde found what he was looking for at the very end of his life.
 We don’t know whether God accepted the dissolute man into His heaven, broken, contrite and repentant, like the thief on the cross.
 His fate is in God’s hands, as is the fate of each one of us.